Anuj-Sapkota/Authentication-System/README.md

 # Login-Signup-

-A simple login and registration page made using django and react.
+A simple login and registration page made using django MVT architecture.